Description

 Looking into the mouth of Natural Bridge Canyon

-After leaving hell, oops I mean Furnace Creek, Jeremy and I attended an afternoon guided Ranger walk into Natural Bridge Canyon to learn more about the geology of Death Valley.
+After leaving hell, oops I mean Furnace Creek, we attended an afternoon guided Ranger walk into Natural Bridge Canyon to learn more about the geology of Death Valley.

 Sunday, November 15, 2009